Blood urea nitrogen: Interpretation

 Another rare cause of a decreased BUN is ornithine transcarbamylase deficiency, which is a genetic disorder inherited in an X-linked recessive pattern.
 OTC deficiency is also accompanied by hyperammonemia and high orotic acid levels.

 Units

-BUN (urea-N) is mg/dL in the United States, Mexico, Italy, Austria, and Germany.
-Elsewhere, the concentration of urea is reported in SI unit as mmol/L, which is generally depending on the lab.
+BUN is usually reported in mg/dL in some countries (e.g. United States, Mexico, Italy, Austria, and Germany).
+Elsewhere, the concentration of urea is reported in SI units as mmol/L.